"Change occurs when one becomes what he is, not when he tries to become what he is not.

 Well, therapy can help in those situations.
 Talking to a professional who provides non-judgemental, respectful and kind presence can support you to speak about things that matter to you and be heard.

-Change can be complex, messy, layered, and non-linear.
-There can be small changes and bigger changes, insights, and bigger shifts; some changes can happen ‘just like that’, and others require consistent attention and nurture from us.
-I am inspired by the idea, referred to as the Paradoxical Theory of Change, that change happens when we can truly accept who we are in the here and now.
+Change can be complex, messy, layered, and non-linear, but it is not about fixing you because there is something wrong with you.
+There can be small changes and bigger changes, insights, and bigger shifts; some changes can happen ‘just like that’, and others require consistent attention and nurture from us, and a willingness to stay with ourselves in moments of upset and pain.
+I am inspired by the idea, referred to as the Paradoxical Theory of Change, that change happens when we can truly accept who we are in the here and now, and this includes aspects of ourselves that we don't like or feel hateful about, our addictive tendencies, our shame, our anger and rage, our people's pleasing, our fear, our procrastrination, our anxiety, depression and shyness, and the list goes on.
 Then, we are able to let go, not be so hung up on our habitual ways of being and doing, and make space to welcome something new.

-Therapy with me is about getting support at any stage, aspect, or element of the change that you would like to make or are going through.
+Therapy with me is about getting support at any stage of your life, or any change that you would like to make or are going through.

 The trouble starts when these familiar ways of being and doing stop us from living our lives to the full and engaging in them the way our hearts and souls desire!
 Our